Edison Uno: Activism between 1960-1980

-Following his return to Los Angeles, Edison Uno joined the JACL in 1948; becoming the youngest chapter president in the organization's history in 1950.
+Following his return to Los Angeles, Uno joined the JACL in 1948; becoming the youngest chapter president in the organization's history in 1950.
 However, he was forced to leave Hastings Law School where he attended, due to poor health.
 Suffering from a stroke at the age of 28, Uno was informed by doctors that he might not live to be 40.
-Not allowing these health conditions to inhibit his contributions to community and political involvement, Edison chose to dedicate his life as a "champion of social justice".
+Not allowing these health conditions to inhibit his contributions to community and political involvement, Uno chose to dedicate his life as a "champion of social justice".

-Advocating for racial equality, Edison Uno organized workshops with the ACLU and gave speeches to the SFLC, CCMC, CCCJ, and the CPHJ.
+Advocating for racial equality, Uno organized workshops with the ACLU and gave speeches to the SFLC, CCMC, CCCJ, and the CPHJ.

-Edison Uno served on San Francisco Mayor Joseph Aliotio's Crime Commission and on the city's Grand Jury as a chairman of the reform committee.
+Uno served on San Francisco Mayor Joseph Aliotio's Crime Commission and on the city's Grand Jury as a chairman of the reform committee.

 Uno also taught ethnic studies at San Francisco State University in the 1960s.

 Japanese American Redress Movement

-In 1988, Edison Uno's campaign for redress gained popularity, twelve years after his death.
-Hoping to both educate the public on the plight of the Japanese American people, and gain economic restitution for their mass internment.
+In 1988, Uno's campaign for redress gained popularity, twelve years after his death.
+The campaign hoped to both educate the public on the plight of the Japanese American people, and gain economic restitution for their mass internment.